A Preferential Attachment Process Approaching the Rado Graph: The non-standard vertices

-Now, for simplicity, consider (as per Section \ref{section:proof}) $\ds U=\left\{u_i : i \leq n\right\}$ and $V= \emptyset$.
+Now consider (as per the proof of Proposition \ref{prop:proof1}) a witness-request $(U,V)$, where $|U| = n$.
+(For simplicity, we can take $V= \emptyset$.)
 For all large enough $t$, the probability of a suitable witness appearing at time $t$ is bounded above by $c \cdot t^{(\lambda -1) n}$ for some $c>0$.
 Thus, omitting the intricacies of various conditional probability calculations, it is only in the case $\lambda =1$ that we expect to be able to guarantee the eventual appearance of such a witness.
-In particular, among the infinitely many witness requests $(U,V)$ where $|U|> \frac{1}{1 - \lambda}$, with probability 1 at least one will fail to be satisfied, making the limit non-isomorphic to the Rado graph.
+In particular, among the infinitely many witness requests $(U,V)$ where $|U|> \frac{1}{1 - \lambda}$, with probability 1 at least one will fail to be satisfied, making the limit non-isomorphic to an augmented Rado graph.